 Doctors of the World have shared covid-19 advice for patients in over 20 languages which were produced in partnership with the British Red Cross, Migrant Help and Clear Voice.

 There are some conditions, such as diabetes, that put people at a higher risk of getting severely ill from COVID-19 (their condition means they are clinically vulnerable).
 There are other health conditions, such as severe asthma, that place people at the greatest risk of getting severely ill from COVID-19 (their condition means that they are clinically extremely vulnerable).
-If your medical condition falls into either category, it is important to follow the latest government advice for your group.
+If your medical condition falls into either category, it is important to take extra care to follow the latest government advice.

 Talk to your loved ones and tell them about your wishes in case you become unwell, and a decision about your care and treatment needs to be made on your behalf.
 Tell them about what’s important to you and how you would like to be cared for.
 It’s important to write this down and let someone you trust know where they can find a copy.
 This is called an advanced statement.
 It isn't legally binding, which means that professionals involved in your care are not required to follow it but it does help them understand your preferences if a time comes when you’re unable to communicate this yourself.

 You can also speak to your GP about this, and they can support you in coming up with a plan for your care should you become unwell.